-Neither Credit Suisse Securities (Europe) Limited nor Deutsche Bank Securities Inc. (together the "Dealer Managers") makes any representation or warranty, express or implied, as to the accuracy or completeness of this information, and nothing contained in this Listing Memorandum is, or shall be relied upon as, a promise or representation and do not assume any responsibility for its accuracy or completeness.
+Neither Citigroup Global Markets Limited nor Deutsche Bank Securities Inc. (together the "Dealer Managers") makes any representation or warranty, express or implied, as to the accuracy or completeness of this information, and nothing contained in this Listing Memorandum is, or shall be relied upon as, a promise or representation, whether as to the past or the future.
+The Dealer Managers have not independently verified any of such information and do not assume any responsibility for its accuracy or completeness.
 The Dealer Managers do not warrant that no events have occurred that have not yet been publicly disclosed by the Republic and that would affect the accuracy or completeness of the information concerning the Republic included herein.
-Each person receiving this Listing Memorandum acknowledges that (i) such person has not relied on the Dealer Managers or any person affiliated with the Dealer Managers in connection with its investigation of the accuracy of such information or its investment decision, and (ii) no person has been authorized to give any information or to make any representation or representation by such persons should not be relied upon as having been authorized by or made on behalf of the Republic or the Dealer Managers.
+Each person receiving this Listing Memorandum acknowledges that (i) such person has not relied on the Dealer Managers or any person affiliated with the Dealer Managers in connection with its investigation of the accuracy of such information or its investment decision, and (ii) no person has been authorized to give any information or to make any representation concerning the Republic or the Bonds other than as contained herein and, if given or made, any such other information or representation by such persons should not be relied upon as having been authorized by or made on behalf of the Republic or the Dealer Managers.